Reform the service system model for women experiencing domestic, family and sexual violence in remote communities

 What are we doing?

-The Northern Territory Government has committed $29.4 million from 2018-19 to 2020-21 for initiatives under Action Plan 1: Changing Attitudes, Intervening Earlier and Responding Better (2018- 2021) of the Northern Territory’s Domestic, Family and Sexual Violence Reduction Framework 2018- 2028: Safe, respected and free from violence.
+The Northern Territory Government has committed $6.49 million from 2019-20 ongoing for initiatives under Action Plan 1: Changing Attitudes, Intervening Earlier and Responding Better (2018- 2021) of the Northern Territory’s Domestic, Family and Sexual Violence Reduction Framework 2018- 2028 Safe, respected and free from violence.
 This investment includes reviews of services and the service system responding to domestic, family and sexual violence across the Northern Territory, and the implementation of recommendations arising from the reviews.

 What have we achieved so far?

-In 2018-19, the Northern Territory Government commissioned independent consultants to conduct domestic and family violence service reviews in Katherine and Tennant Creek and domestic and family violence service and system reviews in the Barkly and Big Rivers regions of the Northern Territory.
-Recommendations to improve service coordination and delivery and integration of services in remote and regional areas for Aboriginal women, children and men, arising from the reviews, are currently being considered for implementation.
+The Northern Territory Government has conducted domestic and family violence service reviews in Greater Darwin, Katherine and Tennant Creek and domestic and family violence service and system reviews in Greater Darwin, the Barkly and Big Rivers regions.
+Recommendations to improve service coordination and delivery and integration of services in remote and regional areas for Aboriginal women, children and men, arising from the reviews, are currently being implemented.

-The Northern Territory Government has established Regional Coordinator roles in Katherine and Tennant Creek to drive this reform.
-The Regional Coordinator role in Katherine has been filled and work is underway to recruit the Regional Coordinator in Tennant Creek.
+The Northern Territory Government has established Regional Coordinator roles in Katherine and Tennant Creek to strengthen integrated service delivery and responses in these regions.

 What is next?